Anindya0207/javascript-algorithms/src/playground/Strivers/STRIVERS.md

 - For that we need to find that being minimum how many total number of subarray combinations any element is making, both to its left and right
 - For any pattern where we need to find leftMax or rightMax or leftMin or rightMin we use NGE, PGE, PSE, NSE pattern using monotonic stack
 - Here we need to deduce the NSE and PSE becuase we want the controbution of any elemtn being minimum
-- After getting NSe ang PSE, for any element, "the number of Subarrays it is contributing being minimum to the left" = `i - pse[i]`
+- After getting NSE and PSE, for any element, "the number of Subarrays it is contributing being minimum to the left" = `i - pse[i]`
 - And "the number of subarrays it is contributing being minimum to the right" = `nse[i] - i`
 - Then total number of subarray combinations where arr[i] is minimum is `i-pse[i] * nse[i] -i`
 - Then total contribution of arr[i] being minimum is `arr[i] * i-pse[i] * nse[i] -i`